cloudmesh-community/hid-sp18-705/project-report/report.md

 Dataset
 =======

-The dataset for this project is intentionally small and meant to test a potential use case for BigchainDB as a library catalog application.
+The dataset used is intentionally small and meant to test a potential use case for BigchainDB as a library catalog application.
 Currently, library catalog records are stored in a set of industry-specific formats maintained by the Library of Congress: the